 The Cancer Treatment Outcome Transparency Act

-The Cancer TOT Registry has dual purposes:
+A Treatment-Specific Cancer Registry has dual purposes:

 1